What is Interac?

 When using Interac e-transfer at a gambling site, the casino will issue users with a specified email address as a destination for the transaction, followed by a security question as a layer of authentication.
 Interac e-transfer can therefore be used by any customer with an email address and a Canadian bank account.

-For Interac online, customers can pay for deposits by directly transferring funds from one bank account to another.
+For Interac online, or Interac debit, customers can pay for deposits by directly transferring funds through the online banking system.
 This option is faster and more seamless than Interac e-transfer, as there’s no need to authenticate payments through email addresses and security questions.

 However, the downside is that Interac online is not as widely available as Interac e-transfer, as the service is only available to customers of four of the five largest Canadian banks: RBC, BMO, Scotiabank, and TD Canada Trust.
 CIBC, the sole outlier, uses Visa Debit payments for online transactions between bank accounts.

 History of Interac